roryhoulding/weather-app/psuedo.md

 ## Future improvements
 - Add a 'use my location' button in the middle of the screen and loading state
-- Add timeout to geolocation if it takes too long
-- Error handling
 - How to not have a flash when loading state for first time
 - Write custom descriptions
 - Allow users to search for an area